Welcome to the Laboratory for Nanobioelectronics

 La Jolla, CA 92093-0448

-Currently there are over 35 active researchers in the areas of nanomachines, wearable sensors, electrochemistry and analytical chemistry.
+Currently, there are around 50 active researchers in the areas of nanomachines, wearable sensors, electrochemistry, and analytical chemistry

 Joe Wang Named Honorary Professor at Fudan University (2016)